Foot & Ankle

 Physical Medicine & Rehabilitation

-Treating the individual is a key component of physical medicine due its degree of specialization.
 Physical medicine and rehabilitation, also known as physiatry, aims to enhance and restore functional ability and quality of life to those with physical impairments or disabilities affecting the brain, spinal cord, nerves, bones, joints, ligaments, muscles, and tendons.
 The goal of physical medicine is to maximize patients’ independence in activities of daily living and improve quality of life.

 It’s not unusual for feet to hurt after a long, hard day, but chronic foot pain is not normal and should be evaluated if it persists.
-Although our feet absorb shock, stabilize our bodies, transport us and even help us reach unattainable goals, they are also complicated anatomy.
+Although our feet absorb shock, stabilize our bodies, transport us and even help us reach our goals, they are also complicated anatomy.
 It is not uncommon to experience numerous issues, but to preserve function and mobility, it is important to identify symptoms early and seek out a qualified professional.
 Podiatrists are qualified by their education and training to diagnose and treat conditions affecting the foot, ankle and related structures of the leg.